 When you do pranayama, 80% of the toxins in your body are released through the outgoing breath.
 Regular practice of Skull Shining Breathing will detoxify your entire body and all its systems.

-Since Kapalabhati literally translates to ‘the shining skull breathing,’ thus, regular practice of this pranayama will mold your brain to be healthier and leave you intellectually sharper and more refined.
+Since Kapalabhati literally translates to ‘the shining skull breathing,’ thus, regular practice of this pranayama will mould your brain to be healthier and leave you intellectually sharper and more refined.

 If you are a yoga beginner, then you are bound to make a few common mistakes that most of us have encountered.
 But, you always learn from your mistakes.